jessest/hugo-foundation-sass/README.md

---Hugo Foundation
+# hugo-foundation-sass

 A barebones theme for Hugo using foundation 6.

 - To Install